v2i0s2h2/open-chat-bots/README.md

 A second approach is to have your bot immediately return with the placeholder progress message _before_ it goes on to perform its asynchronous work.
 In this scenario, the bot should create a placeholder progress message (using the provided libraries).
 This is a message with the `finalised` flag set to false to indicate that it is not the final version of the message.
 This message should be immediately return to the OpenChat frontend and also sent to the OpenChat backend (so that _other_ OpenChat users will also see it).
 The bot, can then perform it's work and finish off by sending a _final_ message (a message created with the finalised flag set to true) to the OpenChat backend.

 It is up to you to choose the appropriate combination of techniques for your case.
 Please refer to the example bots in this project to see our recommended approach and, of course, reach out to us on OpenChat if you would like advice or help about how best to structure your bot.

+You may also wish to return a message to the OpenChat front end that is only designed to be seen by the initiator of the command.
+This might be the case perhaps if your bot is responding to a configuration command that only the owner of the bot's execution context can call.
+It is also a valid way to handle a validation problem with the command's arguments - rather than tell _everyone_ in the chat that there was a problem, it's best just to tell the person who needs to know.
+To support this case, messages returned to the OpenChat front end should be marked as `ephemeral`.
+These messages are only displayed to the initiating user, and they will only persist until the next time the app is refreshed.
+An ephemeral message should _not_ be sent by the bot to the OpenChat _backend_.

 ### Integration Bots